An existential crisis occurs when an individual questions the very foundations of their life and whether it has any meaning, purpose, or value.

 For leaders, it presents an opportunity to reassess the company’s purpose, redefine its mission, and reinvent its business model.

-By understanding the key aspects of an existential crisis and employing effective strategies to navigate it, leaders can guide their companies through uncertainty and change, towards a more sustainable and successful future.
+By understanding the critical aspects of an existential crisis and employing effective strategies, leaders can guide their companies through uncertainty and change toward a more sustainable and prosperous future.